Auburn Dam: Proposals for resurrecting the Auburn Dam

 Although the Auburn Dam is now mostly considered history, there are still proponents and groups devoted to restarting the long-inactive project.
 Advocates argue that the construction of Auburn would be the only solution for providing much-needed flood protection to the Sacramento area; that millions of dollars have already been spent making preparations; that it would provide an abundant supply of reliable water and hydroelectricity; and also that the recreational areas lost under the reservoir could be rebuilt around it.
 A major supporter of the revival of the dam was the Sacramento County Taxpayer's League which reported in 2011 that two-thirds of Sacramento citizens support construction of the Auburn.
 The League also argued that the dam would only cost $2.6 billion instead of $6–10 billion, and that it is the cheapest alternative to provide flood control for the American River.

-Area Congressman John Doolittle was one of the largest proponents of the Auburn Dam, and he appropriated several million dollars for funds to conduct feasibility studies for the dam.
-About $3 million went into the main feasibility report, and the remaining $1 million was used for a study concerning the relocation of California State Route 49, which runs through the site.
-After the Hurricane Katrina disaster in 2005, Doolittle drew public attention to the flood vulnerability of the Sacramento region.
+Area Congressman John Doolittle was one of the most vocal proponents of the Auburn Dam, and he is sometimes known as the Auburn Dam's "chief sponsor".
+Doolittle appropriated several million dollars for funds to conduct feasibility studies for the dam.
+Approximately $3 million went into the main feasibility report, and the remaining $1 million was used for a study concerning the relocation of California State Route 49, which runs through the site.
+After Hurricane Katrina in 2005, Doolittle drew public attention to the flood vulnerability of the Sacramento region.
 He also used the flood-protection "incompetence" of the Folsom Dam to his advantage, saying that "without an Auburn Dam we could soon be in the unenviable position of suffering from both severe drought and severe flooding in the very same year."
 He led all 18 Republican members of the United States House of Representatives from California in a protest in 2008, trying to convince Governor Arnold Schwarzenegger to revoke the water-rights decision that California had made against Reclamation.
-Doolittle is sometimes known as the Auburn Dam's "chief sponsor".

-In response to public outcry, most pro-Auburn Dam groups now recommend the construction of a dry dam, or one that purely supports the purpose of flood control.
-Such a dam would stand empty most of the year, but during a flood the excess flow would pool temporarily behind the dam instead of flowing straight through, and therefore the dam could still provide flood control while leaving the American River canyons dry for most of the year (hence "dry").
+In response to public outcry, most pro-Auburn Dam groups recommended the construction of a dry dam, or one that purely supports the purpose of flood control.
+Such a dam would stand empty most of the year, but during a flood the excess flow would pool temporarily behind the dam instead of flowing straight through, and therefore the dam could still provide flood control while leaving the American River canyons dry for most of the year.
 Water would be impounded for only a few days or weeks each year instead of all year long, minimizing damage on the local environment.
 The dam would be built to protect against a 500-year flood.
 Also, with the construction of a "dry" Auburn Dam, Folsom Lake could be kept at a higher level throughout the year because of reduced flood-control pressure, therefore facilitating recreational access to the reservoir.
 Finally, regulations in flow could help groundwater recharge efforts; the lower Sacramento Valley aquifer is acknowledged as severely depleted.